jmcvaughn/ansible-arch/INSTALL.md

 # pacstrap /mnt/ base intel-ucode dosfstools btrfs-progs termite-terminfo openssh ansible
 ```

-Of course, omit `intel-ucode` for non-Intel systems.
-For AMD systems, microcode
+Omit `intel-ucode` for virtual machines and non-Intel systems.
+For AMD systems,
-updates are provided by `linux-firmware`, installed as part of the default
+microcode updates are provided by `linux-firmware`, installed as part of the
-`base` package group.
+default `base` package group.

 ## Generate fstab
 ```